bio-ontology-research-group/mowl/README.md

-# OntoML -- library and tool for machine learning with OWL ontologies
+# Library and tool for machine learning with OWL ontologies